AmeenNoor/activeBeat-center/README.md

 - Git
 ## Deployment

-˘To deploy the project from GitHub, follow the steps below:
+To deploy the project from GitHub, follow the steps below:

 1. Click on the "Settings" tab located near the top-right corner of the repository page (see screenshot below):